 Encrypting a message helps ensure that the message is kept confidential.
 The message remains in its encrypted format until it is decrypted with the recipient’s private key.

 What is Message Signing with OpenPGP?

 As I mentioned above, messages are encrypted with the message recipient’s public key and decrypted with the corresponding private key.
-Message signing, on the other hand, uses the sender’s private key to sign (encrypt) the message, and his public key is used to read the signature (decrypt).
-Message signing binds the identity of the message source to the message.
-This helps ensure data integrity, message authentication, and non-repudiation.
+Message signing, on the other hand, uses the sender’s private key to sign the message, and his public key is used to read the signature.
+Message signing helps ensure data integrity, message authentication, and non-repudiation.

-For example, if John wants to digitally sign a message to Michelle, he uses his private key to encrypt the message, and sends it (along with his public key if it hasn’t already been sent) to Michelle.
-Since John’s public key is the only key that can decrypt the message, the digital signature is verified by simply decrypting the message with John’s public key.
+For example, if John wants to digitally sign a message to Michelle, he uses his private key to sign the message, and sends it (along with his public key if it hasn’t already been sent) to Michelle.
+John’s public key is the only key that can verify the message signature.